Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 The calculation presented here advances the goal of reliably predicting multi-hadron amplitudes by presenting the first determination of a $\pi\pi\pi \to \pi\pi\pi$ scattering amplitude with coupled (resonant and non-resonant) two-pion subchannels.
 In particular, we study the coupled $(\pi\pi)_{I_2=1}\pi$ and $(\pi\pi)_{I_2=2}\pi $ channels, where $I_2$ is the isospin of the two-pion subsystem, within the total isospin $I_3=2$ (isotensor) channel with $J^P = 1^+$, where $J$ and $P$ are total angular momentum and parity.
 This calculation is performed using a single set of unphysically heavy light-quark masses, corresponding to a pion mass of $m_\pi \approx 400$~MeV~\cite{Dudek:2012gj}, with the strange quark having an approximately physical mass.
-For these values of the quark masses, the $(\pi\pi)_{I_2=1}$ channel couples strongly to the unstable $\rho$ resonance, which is narrow with a width of $\Gamma\approx10$~MeV~\cite{Dudek:2012xn}.\footnote{The channel considered here has been studied previously for heavier quark masses where the $\rho$ is stable~\cite{Woss:2018irj}.} In contrast to Refs.~\cite{Mai:2021nul, Yan:2024gwp, Yan:2025mdm}, this work relies solely on QCD, unitarity, and analyticity constraints, and does not make use of chiral effective theory to improve constraints.
+For these values of the quark masses, the $(\pi\pi)_{I_2=1}$ channel couples strongly to the unstable $\rho$ resonance, which is narrow with a width of $\Gamma\approx10$~MeV~\cite{Dudek:2012xn}.\footnote{The channel considered here has been studied previously for heavier quark masses where the $\rho$ is stable~\cite{Woss:2018irj}.} In contrast to Refs.~\cite{Mai:2021nul, Yan:2024gwp, Yan:2025mdm}, this work relies solely on QCD, unitarity, and analyticity constraints, and does not impose constraints from chiral effective theory.
+As we discuss in the outlook, it is not clear whether the latter are applicable for this system with these light quark masses.

 In the remainder of this work, we describe the key elements of the calculation.
 We begin with a determination of the finite-volume spectrum, followed by analysis of the spectrum to obtain an infinite-volume scheme-dependent K matrix using the formalism derived and implemented in Refs.~\cite{Hansen:2014eka,Hansen:2020zhy,Alotaibi:2025pxz}.
-This is subsequently used to determine physical observables (scattering amplitudes and intensities) by solving integral equations derived in Refs.~\cite{Hansen:2015zga,Hansen:2020zhy} using advances described in Refs.~\cite{Jackura:2023qtp, Briceno:2024ehy, Jackura:2025wbw}.
+This is subsequently used to determine physical observables (scattering amplitudes and intensities) by solving integral equations derived in Refs.~\cite{Hansen:2015zga,Hansen:2020zhy, Jackura:2022gib} using advances described in Refs.~\cite{Dawid:2023jrj, Jackura:2023qtp, Briceno:2024ehy, Jackura:2025wbw}.
 We close by discussing conclusions that can be drawn from the analysis.
 More details of our methods and their implementation are given in Supplemental Material.

 \emph{\bf Spectrum determination:} The spectra of three-hadron systems are substantially more challenging to determine than for two-hadron systems.
 As with previous two-hadron calculations, we use a state-of-the-art method where a large set of two-point correlation functions involving appropriate interpolating operators is computed in each symmetry channel.
 Then the spectrum is determined by solving a generalized eigenvalue problem~\cite{Michael:1985ne,Luscher:1990ck,Blossier:2009kd} -- our implementation is described in Ref.~\cite{Dudek:2010wm}.
 Here we use operators with $\rho\pi$-like and $\pi\pi\pi$-like structures~\cite{Dudek:2012gj,Woss:2019hse,Hansen:2020otl}, up to 6 or 7 of each depending on the lattice volume.
 More details of the spectrum determination and operator constructions are given in Sec.~\ref{app:ops_spec} of the Supplemental Material.
 To evaluate the correlation functions, one must compute all possible Wick contractions of the quark fields, including those involving quark-antiquark annihilation.
 We do this efficiently using the distillation method~\cite{Peardon:2009gh}.